 But Jason Garrett was just the NFLHCOTY in 2016 you say?

-Perfect example; I know in 2016 Jason was the HCOY.
-He earned that in my opinion off the backs of the best O-line in the NFL, and the NFL leading rusher in Zeke.
+Perfect example; I know Garrett was the HCOY in 2016.
+He earned that, in my opinion off the backs of the best O-line in the NFL, and the NFL leading rusher in Zeke.
 A team built for Zeke, but a QB like Tony.
 Dak was a unexpected turn nobody seen coming.
 It was the perfect storm.

 I even tried to predict Romo coming back in against Philly and leading us to Houston in 2016.
 Boy was I wrong.

-I hoped and prayed they would make the right call with Tony Romo.
-I firmly believe now he (Garrett) had minimal impact on player development and vision beyond that season, or even before.
+I hoped and prayed they would make the right call with Romo.
+I firmly believe now he (Garrett) had minimal impact on players development, and vision beyond that season, or even before.
 Look at us now.
 Because leadership.

 We have had a 10 year open book on Garrett.
 Either Mr Jones cant read it, or he refuses to.

 Will Cain at ESPN sums up Jason Garrett better than I can here